Not for profit

 Cancer research is a business

 The pharmaceutical industry operates within an economic reality: the business value of a new therapy sets the research agenda and budget.
-Small patient groups, weak market value, difficult patent protection, danger of off-label use,... result in a low economic drive to develop treatment options.
+Small patient groups, weak market value, complex patent protection, danger of off-label use,... result in a low economic drive to develop new treatment options.
 Cancer is a business that speaks the language of money.

 Cancer research is biased

 In terms of drug development, the larger the population of patients, the greater the market potential of the therapy.
-The ‘big four’ cancers (lung, breast, prostate and colorectal) represent more than 50% of cancers detected worldwide, and are thus prioritised by the cancer business.
+The ‘big four’ cancers (lung, breast, prostate and colorectal) represent more than 50% of cancers detected worldwide, and are thus prioritised by the cancer industry.
 Over 20% of cancer patients suffer from a rare or less common form of cancer, which includes all paediatric cancers.
-Although every cancer patient deserves the same rights, industry and academic research are secondarily oriented towards this group.
+Although every cancer patient deserves the same rights, pharmaceutical industry and academic research are secondarily oriented towards this group.

 Cancer research is expensive